 I remember you helping us get a singing group started.
 I still remember singing the song Yesterday during a church service (YouTube video of Cathedral Quartet singing this song).
 I also remember you singing Fill My Cup Lord.
 Polly and I sang this same song for many years in most every church I pastored.

 Who can ever forget your Youth Group survey?
-You surveyed our attitudes about alcohol, drugs, music and sex and then you dared to use your findings in a sermon.
+You anonymously surveyed our attitudes about alcohol, drugs, music, and sex and then you dared to use your findings in a sermon.
 I remember what a stir your sermon caused.
-You peeled back the façade and revealed that many of the church’s youth were not unlike their non-Christian peers. (it was the ‘70s)
+You peeled back the façade and revealed that many of the church’s youth were not unlike their non-Christian peers.

-In May of 1974, I abruptly left Findlay, one week away from the end of school (a move that resulted in Findlay High School denying me credit for my entire 11th grade year).
+In May of 1974, I abruptly left Findlay, one week away from the end of school (a move that resulted in Findlay High School denying me credit for my entire 11th-grade year).
 Subsequently, I dropped out of high school.
 My Mom was in a world of hurt mentally and she needed me (and I needed her).
-In the fall of 1974 she would be admitted to the state mental hospital and my Dad would come and move my siblings and me back to Arizona.
+In the fall of 1974, she would be admitted to the state mental hospital and my Dad would come to Ohio and move my siblings and me back to Arizona.

 You and I reconnected and I had you come and preach for us.
 I believe it was a special service and the church was packed with people.
 The people loved you and I was thrilled to show off my mentor to them.
 I suppose, deep down, I needed your approbation.